statichunt/geeky-hugo/exampleSite/content/blog/sell-on-shopify.md

 - B2C Dropshipping: For dropshipping products directly to customers use [Oberlo](https://www.oberlo.com).
 - C2B Dropshipping: If you want to collect and display customer reviews explore Yotpo.
-- B2B Dropshipping: [Klaviyo](https://www.klaviyo.com/ "{rel='nofollow'}") is for advanced email marketing automation.
+- B2B Dropshipping: [Klaviyo](https://www.klaviyo.com/)is for advanced email marketing automation.

 ### Scale Your Shopify Business